-Each Cluster belongs to some tenant determined by user.
-Users have access only to objects located in tenants they have access to.
-Users could edit/delete only objects they created.
-Naturally admin users have full access to every object.
-That way Sahara complies with general OpenStack access policy.
+Each Cluster belongs to some Identity service project determined by the user.
+Users have access only to objects located in projects they have access to.
+Users can edit and delete only objects they have created or exist in their project.
+Naturally, admin users have full access to every object.
+In this manner, sahara complies with general OpenStack access policy.

-1.1.5 Integration with Swift
+1.1.5 Integration with Object Storage

-The Swift service is a standard object storage in OpenStack environment, analog of Amazon S3.
+The swift project provides the standard Object Storage service for OpenStack environments; it is an analog of the Amazon S3 service.
 As a rule it is deployed on bare metal machines.
-It is natural to expect Hadoop on OpenStack to process data stored there.
-And it is so.
-With a FileSystem implementation for Swift HADOOP-8545 and Change I6b1ba25b which implements the ability to list endpoints for an an object, account or container, to make it possible to integrate swift with software that relies on data locality information to avoid network overhead.
+It is natural to expect data processing on OpenStack to access data stored there.
+Sahara provides this option with a file system implementation for swift HADOOP-8545 and Change I6b1ba25b which implements the ability to list endpoints for an object, account or container.
+This makes it possible to integrate swift with software that relies on data locality information to avoid network overhead.

-To get more information on how to enable Swift support see Swift Integration.
+To get more information on how to enable swift support see Swift Integration.